CxELabs/M365HOL/instructions.md

     ^IMAGE[Open Screenshot](\Media\dis-createlogcollector.png "Create log collector")

-1. [] After clicking on the **Update** button, follow the required steps to create your log collector instance on **LinuxVM**.
+1. [] After clicking on the **Update** button, follow the required steps to create your log collector instance which will be hosted within the **LinuxVM**.
 You'll have to use the provided command line in **Putty** in the following steps to configure your log collector.
     > [!ALERT] Do not close this window until your log collector is up and running!

     !IMAGE[Create log collector command](\Media\dis-addlogcollectortoken.png "Create log collector")